MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder/P1-Clone-FlappyBird/content.md

 ![](https://static.makegameswith.us/gamernews_images/qyDSCLgMiu/Screen Shot 2014-02-10 at 17.14.51.png)

-Drag the second piece of ground below the _CCPhysicsNode_.
-Set the position to (348,12). _348_ is the width of the first piece of ground _12_ is the y-Position of the first piece of ground. **Also set the anchor point to (0 , 0.5), the same as the first piece**.
+Drag the second piece of ground below the *CCPhysicsNode*.
+Set the position to (348,12). *348* is the width of the first piece of ground *12* is the y-Position of the first piece of ground. **Also set the anchor point to (0 , 0.5), the same as the first piece**.
 This way the two elements will line up nicely.
-If you want to be able to see how they line up you can select _Document -&gt; Stage Border -&gt; None _from the SpriteBuilder menu which will make all Nodes visible, even if they are outside the screen bounds.
+If you want to be able to see how they line up you can select *Document -&gt; Stage Border -&gt; None* from the SpriteBuilder menu which will make all Nodes visible, even if they are outside the screen bounds.

 Now there are a couple of important steps to follow:

 *   Make the second piece of ground you just added a static physics body
-*   Setup a code connection for the first piece of ground and name it __ground1_
+*   Setup a code connection for the first piece of ground and name it *_ground1*
-*   Setup a code connection for the second piece of ground and name it __ground2_
+*   Setup a code connection for the second piece of ground and name it *_ground2*

 If you followed all the steps closely you are now ready to open Xcode.

 In code we will have to add code connections for both ground pieces.
 For easier use we will also add an array that contains both of these ground pieces.
 In the update method we will perform a check for each ground piece to see if it has moved off the screen.
-The content of _MainScene_.m should look like this:
+The content of *MainScene*.m should look like this:

     #import "MainScene.h"
     static const CGFloat scrollSpeed = 80.f;
     @implementation MainScene {
         CCSprite *_hero;
         CCPhysicsNode *_physicsNode;
         CCNode *_ground1;
         CCNode *_ground2;
         NSArray *_grounds;
     }
     - (void)didLoadFromCCB {
         _grounds = @[_ground1, _ground2];
     }
     - (void)update:(CCTime)delta {
         _hero.position = ccp(_hero.position.x + delta * scrollSpeed, _hero.position.y);
         _physicsNode.position = ccp(_physicsNode.position.x - (scrollSpeed *delta), _physicsNode.position.y);
         // loop the ground
         for (CCNode *ground in _grounds) {
-				// get the world position of the ground
-				CGPoint groundWorldPosition = [_physicsNode convertToWorldSpace:ground.position];
+            // get the world position of the ground CGPoint groundWorldPosition = [_physicsNode convertToWorldSpace:ground.position];
-				// get the screen position of the ground
-				CGPoint groundScreenPosition = [self convertToNodeSpace:groundWorldPosition];
+            // get the screen position of the ground CGPoint groundScreenPosition = [self convertToNodeSpace:groundWorldPosition];
-				// if the left corner is one complete width off the screen, move it to the right if (groundScreenPosition.x &lt;= (-1 * ground.contentSize.width)) {
+            // if the left corner is one complete width off the screen, move it to the right if (groundScreenPosition.x <= (-1 * ground.contentSize.width)) {
                 ground.position = ccp(ground.position.x + 2 * ground.contentSize.width, ground.position.y);
             }
         }
     }

-In _didLoadFromCCB _we create an array to be able to loop through the ground pieces instead of duplicating the code.
-The exciting part happens in the _update_ method.
+In *didLoadFromCCB* we create an array to be able to loop through the ground pieces instead of duplicating the code.
+The exciting part happens in the *update* method.
 We retrieve the current screen position for each ground piece.
-Since the ground pieces aren't children of the _MainScene _(self) we need to first get the world position of the ground pieces and then use the _convertToNodeSpace _method to get the position in the _MainScene_ (self).
+Since the ground pieces aren't children of the *MainScene* (self) we need to first get the world position of the ground pieces and then use the *convertToNodeSpace* method to get the position in the *MainScene* (self).
 Once we have the position we check if any piece is off the screen.
 If that is the case we move it to the right of the second ground piece, this creates a looping effect.

 If you run your game now, the ground will scroll endlessly!